OSGConnect/connectbook/start/software/containers-singularity.md

 [TOC]

+**NOTE:** Building Singularity containers are currently not supported on the OSGConnect access point.
+The guide assumes that you have your own Linux machine where you can install Singularity and execute commands via sudo.

 This guide is meant to accompany the instructions for using containers
 in the Open Science Pool.
 You can use your own custom container to run
 jobs in the Open Science Pool.
 This guide describes how to create your